Skip to content

 OriginDescription

 nativeStarted by running claude directly in the terminal, in a working directory that an herdctl agent also uses.
+Jobs with other trigger types (manual, webhook, chat, fork) are also grouped here.
 These sessions are discovered and displayed but not managed by herdctl.

 Attribution matters because it tells you at a glance whether a session is something herdctl is responsible for or something a developer started independently.
 In the dashboard, sessions are labeled with their origin so you can filter and distinguish between managed and unmanaged activity.